Jondaryan

 Jondaryan is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Jondaryan, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings.
-In comparison, Non-Metro Qld had 94.2% houses and 5.8% other dwellings.
-Home ownership in Jondaryan was 38.8%, with the rest either mortgaged (30.2%) or rented (31.0%).
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average.
-The median weekly rent was $260, compared to Non-Metro Qld's $250.
-Nationally, Jondaryan's mortgage repayments were lower at $1,300 versus the Australian average of $1,863.
-Rents in Jondaryan were substantially below the national figure of $375.
+In Jondaryan, as per the latest Census, 95.0% of dwellings were houses, with the remaining 5.0% being semi-detached, apartments, or other types.
+This is compared to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
+The home ownership rate in Jondaryan was 38.8%, similar to Non-Metro Qld, with mortgaged dwellings at 30.2% and rented ones at 31.0%.
+The median monthly mortgage repayment was $1,300, aligning with the Non-Metro Qld average.
+The median weekly rent in Jondaryan was $260, compared to Non-Metro Qld's $250.
+Nationally, Jondaryan's mortgage repayments were lower at $1,300 versus Australia's $1,863, and rents were substantially lower at $260 compared to the national figure of $375.

 Frequently Asked Questions - Housing